Getting Started#

 The cuMotion library ships with a handful of examples, meant to illustrate use of the library and verify correct installation.

 Use of CMake is recommended.
-After following the instructions in the section above to install cuMotion and its dependencies, navigate to the examples/ directory and build the examples as follows:
+After following the instructions in the section above to install cuMotion and its dependencies, navigate to the examples/ directory and build the examples.

 cd examples && \